Ouky22/MyRgb/README.md

 - Room Database for storing rgb alarms
 - Proto DataStore for storing ip addresses and names of rgb controller
-- Retrofit with moshi converter to send HTTP requests and receive HTTP Responses
+- Retrofit with moshi converter to send HTTP requests and receive HTTP responses
 - Dagger for dependency injection
 - Espresso for UI testing